regro/rever/docs/index.rst

 ============================
 Rever is a xonsh-powered, cross-platform software release tool.
-The goal of rever is to provide sofware projects a standard mechanism for dealing with code released.
+The goal of rever is to provide sofware projects a standard mechanism for dealing with code releases.
 Rever aims to make the process of releasing a new version of a code base as easy as running a single command.
 Rever...

 * has a number of stock tools and utilities that you can mix and match to meet your projects needs,